 That stopped EVE midstream as she was about to hit the button.
 She turned around and almost zoomed back to embrace WALL•E one more time.

 "That open, accepting, positive attitude," she said, "is the absolute best anniversary present I could ask for from you.
 You've been resisting, even fighting change for so long.
 I know you've lost so much — familiar places, so many friends, even two of our children.
 I know you've also feared that changes in how we talk might change us and how we relate.
 But that you are now with me, and our children, in accepting change — especially calling it good — that, WALL•E, means everything to me.
 I love you! . . .
 Now I really do have to answer this comm link, okay?"

 "Love you, Eee-vaah!"
 WALL•E said as he released her to answer the console.

 "Love you, WALL•E," EVE replied as she moved to the console and finally hit the blinking comm button.

 "Hello," EVE said, seeing it was an audio-only link.

 "Mom!"
 EVE 4 said with relief as her voice emerged on the console's speakers.
 "We were about to knock down the ramp!
 You didn't have your internal comm system on!"

 "I like to sleep in peace," EVE replied.

 "Alright, we're coming!"
 EVE responded, now slightly irritated.
-"Allow your father and I a little break on our 500th anniversary!"
+"Allow your father and I a little break on our five hundredth anniversary!"

 EVE ended the link, and turned to find WALL•E already in position near the ramp's lever with his arms raised, waiting for her to lift him as was their habit.